COVID-19 pandemic in Denmark: April 2020

-May 2020
+May–October

 On 12 May, Prime Minister Mette Frederiksen announced a new offensive testing strategy, which aims to "strengthen the contact tracing".
 The national testing strategy is based on three essential elements: testing, tracing and isolation.
 The new testing strategy takes a more aggressive approach with broader testing of both symptomatic and asymptomatic individuals.
 The new testing strategy also charge the local municipalities with providing holiday centres, hotels or the like, as a voluntary offer of self-isolation.

 As a part of new offensive testing strategy, the Prime Minister presented a new government agency.
 The agency will be organized under the Ministry of Justice.
 The Ministry of Justice said that experience in dealing with COVID-19 in Denmark shows that there is a need for a consistent and transverse coordination and support of government efforts, for example to ensure the supply of socially critical infrastructure.
 The implementation of the new offensive test strategy, the detection of infection and better possibilities for self-isolation require a massive support from, among other things, the use of the test-system, security of supply and practical operation.
 At the same time, there is a need for health authorities in such a situation to focus on the core tasks of health care.
 In order to strengthen more permanently the overall regulatory effort, this new government agency was established.
 The agency is expected to be fully operational in August 2020.

-August 2020

-Masks/face shields become mandatory in public transport.
+Masks/face shields become mandatory in public transport in August, with the mandate being extended to most public places in October.

-October 2020

-The mask mandate gets extended to most public places.